This article was updated by the Great British Mag content team on 30 November 2021

 Glasgow was European City of Culture in 1990, an accolade that cemented its reputation as an edgy, arty city that knows how to enjoy itself.
 It is only 46 miles from Edinburgh but Glasgow has its own vibrant identity and is worth a visit any time of year.
-Here is a guide to Glasgow.
+Here’s our guide to Glasgow.

 Did you know?